-This article examines the subjective costs of online job candidate screening (i.e., “cybervetting”) for job candidates, hiring agents, and organizations.
-It argues that cybervetting as it is currently practiced harms job candidates and does little (if anything) to benefit hiring agents and organizations, suggesting that a redefinition of this practice is necessary.
+This article examines the costs of “cybervetting” (i.e. employers examining job candidates’ online presence to make hiring decisions) for job candidates, hiring agents, and organizations.
+It argues that cybervetting as currently practiced promotes privacy invasion, enables biased hiring decisions, and can perpetuate white male-dominated organizations – and that a redefinition of this practice is therefore necessary.

 This article examines how shifting rights regimes impact the political context of social movements.
 It draws on archival records, in-depth interviews, and media coverage to analyze cycles of dissent within Communist Czechoslovakia between 1948 and 1977.
 It identifies three key features of rights regimes and illustrates how political opportunities and threats across multiple scales (domestic, regional, and international) collectively shape resistance.

-This article examines how elite actors respond to social movements advanced by socially and culturally privileged activists.
-Analyzing a historical case of human rights activism in Communist Czechoslovakia, it identifies tactics of discursive obstruction (vilifying activists, distorting activists’ messages, symbolically amplifying values that activists challenge, and constructing regime support utilizing other privileged identities) as means by which state and other elite actors attempt to neutralize the threat posed by activists.
+This article examines how authoritarian state leaders respond to social movements advanced by socially and culturally privileged activists.
+Analyzing a historical case of human rights activism in Communist Czechoslovakia, it identifies tactics of discursive obstruction (vilifying activists, distorting activists’ messages, symbolically amplifying values that activists challenge, and constructing regime support utilizing other privileged identities) as means by which authoritarian leaders attempt to neutralize the threat posed by democratic activists.

-This article draws on in-depth interviews to examine how HR professionals assess active and passive job candidates.
-It illustrates that HR professionals’ construction of passive job candidates as ideal candidates, and active job candidates as questionable candidates, serves to reinforce inequalities between the “haves” and the “have-nots” of the online labor market.
+This article draws on in-depth interviews to examine how HR professionals assess active job candidates (who are actively applying for work) and passive job candidates (who are already employed and not seeking work, but open to being recruited).
+It illustrates that HR professionals’ labeling of passive job candidates as ideal candidates, and active job candidates as undesirable, serves to reinforce inequalities between the “haves” and the “have-nots” of the online labor market.